kcd83/Quickstart-Docker-tutorial/README.md

     docker container logs --tail 1 --follow determined_darwin

 Press `Ctrl+C` to detach.
-With the same (or different) identifier stop the container.
+Stop the container with the same identifier or try using the id (I use `2e` which was short for `2e9d7ea7a1e9`).

-    docker container kill 96
+    docker container kill 2e

 Great, your browser should now show an error connecting when you refresh.
 However the container still exists when you also list stopped containers (`-a` is `--all`).